 |ACCT 2302||Principles of Managerial Accounting *||3|

 Students enrolling in the courses in this certificate are TSI waived if they select the Accounting Assistant Level 1 Certificate as their program of study and complete and submit the Program of Study form to the Admissions Office prior to enrolling.

-The Accounting Assistant Certificate is the second semester of the Associate in Applied Sciences Degree in Accounting.
-Upon completion of these courses, apply for your certificate and continue your education toward the Associate in Applied Sciences Degree in Accounting, which includes only 10 additional courses (30 credit hours).
+The Accounting Assistant Certificate is the second semester of the Associate of Applied Science Degree in Accounting.
+Upon completion of these courses, apply for your certificate and continue your education toward the Associate of Applied Science Degree in Accounting, which includes only 10 additional courses (30 credit hours).

 # ACNT 1303 Introduction to Accounting I and ACNT 1304 Introduction to Accounting II are recommended prior to enrollment in ACCT 2301 for a student with no accounting background.
 ACNT 1303 and ACNT 1304 are included under General Elective2.
 If ACNT 1303 and/or ACNT 1304 are selected for the General Elective2, they must be completed prior to taking ACCT 2301.

 Mathematics Elective1 - must be selected from the AAS Core Options for Mathematics.